Slavery & human trafficking statement 2022

 A summary of our procedure to identify and manage potential issues associated with the risk of slavery or trafficking in our operations or supply chain can be found here.

-Within our estates management function FISco UK Ltd works with Shoosmiths directly managing and taking ownership of all second tier facility management contract services – office and window cleaning, cleaning consumables, couriers, landscaping, waste and recycling and all building services contracts.
-All new suppliers are vetted, and an annual compliance review is undertaken to include pre-employment screening, training, health, safety, environmental and modern slavery compliance.
+Estates management firstly approached tier one high risk suppliers such as catering, laundry, stationery, and uniform suppliers.
+Secondly, we approached tier two/three facility management suppliers – office and window cleaning, cleaning consumables, couriers, landscaping, waste and recycling and all building services contracts.
+All new tier two suppliers are vetted, and an annual compliance review is undertaken to include pre-employment screening, training, health, safety, environmental and modern slavery compliance.

-During the year estates management approached tier two and tier three estates management suppliers.
-Existing suppliers who signed the original code of conduct are sent the modern slavery questionnaire on an annual basis.
-For new suppliers we send out the questionnaire and code of conduct.
-We pay particular attention to those where unskilled labour is required i.e., office cleaning, window cleaners, laundry services, caterers, external landscaping etc. and we focus on the direct supply of products i.e., stationery and specialist branded products.
-As part of this review, we engage with suppliers carrying out telephone calls, where needed, to explain the requirements and we hold details on countries that goods are sourced from as well as any published modern slavery statements.
-We were informed by five suppliers that they are members of Sedex which works to improve working conditions in global supply chains.
-Two suppliers work with the Slave Free Alliance and one supplier is involved with the Ethical Trading Initiative.
-One supplier reported using the EcoVadis rating tool.
-Of the eight second and third tier suppliers who did not respond to the 2022 Shoosmiths request for information three publish modern slavery statements on their websites.
+During the year estates management approached 101 tiers one, two and three estates management suppliers.
+All suppliers were issued with the questionnaire.
+We pay particular attention to those where unskilled labour is required i.e., office cleaning, window cleaners, laundry services, caterers, external landscaping etc., and we focus on the direct supply of products i.e., stationery and specialist branded products.
+As part of this review, we engage with suppliers via email, carrying out telephone calls, where needed, to explain the requirements and we hold details on countries that goods are sourced from as well as any published modern slavery statements.
+No issues were reported by the suppliers.
+We were informed by seven suppliers that they are members of Sedex which works to improve working conditions in global supply chains.
+One supplier works with the Slave-Free Alliance, two suppliers are involved with the Ethical Trading Initiative, and two suppliers reported using the EcoVadis rating tool.
+One company is a member of the UN Global Compact Network UK Modern Slavery Working Group, and one company is part of the Modern Slavery Leaders Group at the Supply Chain Sustainability School.
+One supplier is part of a remediation programme – National Referral Mechanism (NRM).
+Three suppliers reported they are an accredited Living Wage Employer.

-For consumables goods, suppliers have informed us they are sourcing from the following countries: Australia, China, France, Germany, Holland, India, Indonesia, Ireland, Italy, Japan, South Korea, Malaysia, Poland, Singapore, South Africa, UK and USA.
+For consumables goods, 20 suppliers informed us they are sourcing from the following countries: Australia, China, Czech Republic, France, Germany, Holland, India, Indonesia, Ireland, Italy, Japan, South Korea, Malaysia, Poland, Singapore, South Africa, Turkey, UK and USA.

 Parts of the business and supply chain where there is a risk of slavery and human trafficking taking place and steps taken to assess and manage that risk